-(O) Heritage trees.
-No person or agency shall cut, remove, prune or in any way damage any heritage tree in any zoning district without first obtaining approval of a landscape and tree protection plan per section 12-6-4 for new development sites or a permit from the parks and recreation department as specified in section 12-6-7 for developed property.
+(H) Heritage trees.
+No person or agency shall cut, remove, prune or in any way damage any heritage tree in any zoning district without first obtaining approval of a landscape and tree protection plan per section 12-6-4 for new development sites or a permit from the parks and recreation department as specified in section 12-6-7 for developed property; provided, however, that currently occupied residential property may qualify for removal or pruning of a heritage tree without incurring the cost of a permit so long as the City's designated arborist conducts a risk assessment according to ISA TRAQ protocols and concludes the removal or pruning is appropriate.
 The provisions of this subsection related to pruning do not apply to existing single-family and duplex uses.